opclavicle/object-learning-task/README.md

-# This is a five-day training.
+# A five-day training discription
 To host this experiment, 2 things are required.
 A computer screen which can generate 100 Hz images and install MATLAB and Psychotoolbox.
 Participants need to be ramdanly assinged to one of two versions of the task.